On Game of Thrones, Everyone Gets Ready to Fight the Dead...and to Die

 Advertisement

-Sansa and Daenerys finally get to have a private conversation and it’s everything I wanted; from Daenerys’ too-friendly overtures to the two women bonding over the perils of the patriarchy to Sansa’s utter refusal to forget that when the war is over the fate of Winterfell and the North is still in the queen’s hands.
+Sansa and Daenerys finally get to have a private conversation and it’s everything I wanted, from Daenerys’ too-friendly overtures to the two women bonding over the perils of the patriarchy to Sansa’s utter refusal to forget that when the war is over the fate of Winterfell and the North is still in the queen’s hands.
 Tyrion and Jaime, drinking and regretting the “perils of self-betterment” was outstanding.
 Sansa’s palpable happiness at seeing fellow Ramsay survivor Theon again was much briefer, but also satisfying.
 Even the mini-Night’s Watch reunion of Jon, Samwell, and Edd had a bit of emotional heft.

 Not all of it worked, though.
 Sam giving Jorah his family’s Valyrian sword to fight with didn’t feel particularly earned.
 The scene where Davos is inexplicably serving food to raw recruits and meets the clichéd “small child who wants to be a soldier” was worthless.
 And I’m honestly not at all sure how I feel about Arya’s determination to have sex before most likely dying the next day (although to be fair I don’t think Gendry was sure how to feel either).